Shiva-Bhattarai/Web-game/README.md

-# Web-game(Shooting) designed by me using HTML CSS and javascript but it need some changes in the css/js.
+# Web-game designed by me using HTML CSS and javascript but it need some changes in the css/js.